jennybeaudin/step-up-it/NOTES.md

 - Backend languages (Python, PHP, C#, Ruby)
 - Bootstrap, LESS, Sass

-## Final Project
+## 2 Month Follow Up

-- 2 month follow up period should be self directed for student to create a strategy to pursue whatever area of IT they are most interested in with VWW faciliating in terms of connecting them with resources and mentors to further this strategy.
-Before this period of the class the student should have identified a project to work on based on their desired direction to pursue.
+- Before students enter the 2 month follow up period we will help them create a strategy to pursue whatever area of IT they are most interested in with VWW faciliating in terms of connecting them with resources and mentors to further this strategy.
+This might include getting a certification, completing a project such as building a wordpress site or pursuing an intership at a specific company.
-- Students will find a business in need of a website or a website rebuild (preferably a rebuild as the content is more readily available).
-Over the course of the class they will gather the materials and put together a plan to complete the rebuild.
-The idea is to use wordpress and select a theme and customize it and deploy that during the 2 month period following the course.
-    - Design Questionnaire
-    - Logo
-    - Content
-    - Sitemap
-    - Domain and Hosting setup
-    - WP Theme Selection
-- Students will present this project information at the end of the class.
-- I think its also possible that for a few students they may decide they want to pursue something other than web dev so we can allow them to select a more relevant project for after the course.

-## End of Class Presentation

 - Decide on a particular area of IT and profile some employers.
 Contact them about internship opportunities.
 - Collect resources about that particularl area of IT, we can compile these and share them for future students.
 - Do a presentation on your desired area to pursue and also discuss the project you will be doing during the